You can contact us at:

 ACCOMODATION

-During your time in the Turtle Protection Program you will sleep together with the other international volunteers in a shared room.
-There is an extra volunteer house on a street about 2 km from the small village of Bajos de Chila.
-The project staff does not live in the volunteer house, but the supervisor lives only 10 minutes walk from the accommodation.
+During your time in the Turtle Protection Program, you will live in a shared room with other volunteers.
+There is a special volunteer house in the small village of Bajos de Chila.
 There are only a few houses in the village, so it is very quiet and away from the hustle and bustle.
-In the house you will have access to an equipped communal kitchen and a large outdoor communal area.
-The house is very simply furnished and the standard is not comparable to Germany.
-However, you will quickly get used to it and get to know the authentic Mexico.
-Food is not included, but the volunteers like to cook together and in the kitchen you will find everything you need.
+There is an equipped shared kitchen and a large common area available in the house.
+The house is very simply equipped and the standard cannot be compared with Germany.
+But you will quickly get used to it and get to know authentic Mexico.
+Meals are not included, but the volunteers are happy to cook together and you will find everything you need in the kitchen.

-The accommodation is about 1.5 kilometers from the beach.
-You will find small shops in the center of the village about 1 – 2 km from the accommodation and a few cheap Mexican restaurants.
-Large supermarkets and ATMs are available in Puerto Escondido.
+The accommodation is approximately 4 kilometers from the beach.
+You will find small shops in the center of the village and a few cheap Mexican restaurants.
+There are large supermarkets and ATMs in Puerto Escondido.
+The journey to Puerto Escondido by taxi takes approximately 15 – 20 minutes.

 YOUR CONTACT PERSON IN MEXICO